Destination Normal: The COVID-19 Vaccine for Youth

 Millions of COVID-19 vaccines have already been given to youth worldwide and are proven to work well and be very safe.

-In clinical trials (the testing phase of the vaccine development process), the Pfizer-BioNTech vaccine was shown to be highly effective in youth aged 12 to 17, as well as in adults.
-It’s expected to be up to 95% effective after two doses!
+In clinical trials (the testing phase of the vaccine development process), the Pfizer-BioNTech vaccine was shown to be highly effective in children, as well as in adults.

 For the best and longest-lasting protection, it’s very important that you get both doses of the vaccine.
 A booster dose will help further protect you from more severe outcomes from COVID-19 and the Omicron variant.